mnvr/music-making-machines/modules/README.md

 ![Mix adds voltages](i/mix-1.png)

-8vert and Oct both allow us to create constant voltages, including 1.
+8vert and Oct both allow us to create constant voltages, in particular 1.
 Oct allows us to add a constant voltage to a (variable) voltage.
-We have all the Peano axioms we need recreate arithmetic, but it did take Russell & Whitehead 300 pages to define plus.
-Who has time for 300 pages these days, we want our addition, we want it now.
+We have all the Peano axioms we need recreate arithmetic!

+But it did take Russell & Whitehead 300 pages to define "+" if they started with just 1 and the successor function.
+Who has time for 300 pages these days; we want our addition, and we want it now.

-Mix allows us to add two variable voltages, completing the triad.
+Mix allows us to add two variable voltages, completing the triad without resorting to recreating arithmetic.

 | Rack  | Math  |
 |-------|-------|